Oct. 17, 2016

 Now that's an idea just crazy enough to work.

-Flexible Attack Innovations, now Saint Industries, is a California-based company that's come up with an idea it calls Precision Container Aerial Delivery System, or "PCADS," which it says can deliver cases of 250 gallons of fire retardant – a ton of liquid apiece – onto a target from 300 feet.
+Flexible Attack Innovations, now Saint Industries, is a California-based company that's come up with an idea it calls Precision Container Aerial Delivery System, or "PCADS," which it says can deliver cases of 275 gallons of fire retardant or water enhancers – a ton of liquid apiece – onto a target from 300-5000 feet.

 The Flexible Attack fire-killing method takes advantage of something that looks pretty close to the Container Delivery System that the military has used to airdrop supplies to troops on the ground since the 1950s.

-The video shows a 4,000-gallon drop from a C-130.
+The video shows a 4,400-gallon drop from a C-130.
 When the containers of liquid hit the airstream behind the plane, the containers fall apart and the liquid forms a rain effect.

 The addition of the PCADS would be significant support for the Forest Service, whose aging air fleet is ill-equipped to fight the number of wildfires they unit faces.
 A 2015 ABC News report found the Forest Service's fleet is down to 11 planes from 44 a decade ago.